 I’ve been talking about it for years and four weeks ago I finally pulled through with it: I banned my mobile phone from my bedroom.
 I’ve thought about it so many times and now I’m really sticking to it.
 As a friendly reminder, I put this sign on the bedroom door:

 From this day on, no mobile phones, tablets, laptops are allowed to pass the doorstep to our bedroom.
-The only exception are our Kindle Paperwhite E-readers.
+The only exception is my Kindle Paperwhite E-reader.
 Now, after four weeks of having a digital free bedroom I am so happy that I finally made the decision to pull through with it.
 Not only do I waste less of my precious time, I also sleep better and wake up without the first thought being about what I’ve missed during the night.

 Why should you leave your mobile devices outside your bedroom?